Law-negligence cause of action | tort liability | duty owed by defendant to plaintiff |

 responsible for the criminal acts of third parties merely because Astroworld failed to control a crowd of

 unsupervised young people who had assembled on property that was not within its control.
-See, e.g., Randle
+See, e.g., Randle v.

-v.
 Stop N' Go Markets of Texas, Inc., 929 S.W.2d 17, 18-19 (Tex.
 App.--Houston [1st Dist.]
-1996, no writ)
+1996, no writ) (business

-(business operator does not owe duty to protect customers against intentional third party acts committed off
+operator does not owe duty to protect customers against intentional third party acts committed off business

-Markets, Inc., 916 S.W.2d 512, 514-15 (Tex.
+916 S.W.2d 512, 514-15 (Tex.
 App.--Houston [1st Dist.]
-1995, writ denied); LaFleur, 751 S.W.2d
+1995, writ denied); LaFleur, 751 S.W.2d at 565.
+A

-any association with the defendant's property.
+with the defendant's property.
 See Randle, 929 S.W.2d at 18.

 Here, there is no evidence that Lawson's assailants had ever been to Astroworld, had any association with

 Astroworld, or were involved with the fighting at Astroworld earlier that day.
-Lawson had never seen his
+Lawson had never seen his assailants

-Lawson's injury.
+injury.
 See Lefmark, 946 S.W.2d at 55.

 NEGLIGENCE - OPERATION OF MOTOR VEHICLE | AVOIDING COLLISION | PROPER LOOKOUT